Cartoon Sea Creatures Float Across State St. Fed Building in Chicago

 A colorful whale, octopus, and other sea animals now adorn the Chicago Federal Building on the corner of State and Adams streets.

-The Chicago Loop Alliance (CLA) in conjunction with GSA unveiled Float, the new 500-square-foot mural enwrapping the second-story corner of the Century Building at 202 S. State St., in July 2013.
+In July 2013, the Chicago Loop Alliance (CLA) in conjunction with GSA unveiled Float, the new 500-square-foot mural enwrapping the second-story corner of the Century Building at 202 S. State St.

 Created by St. Louis-based illustrator and designer Noah MacMillan and commissioned by CLA, Float features a surreal vision of sea animal parade floats passing through the downtown area in a scene reminiscent of Chicago's Thanksgiving Day parade.